 Data Management, collaborative tag

-Tabbles are special containers that you can use to organize your files, documents, emails, and Internet addresses.
-You can then use tabbles to find, sort and share your data in a totally new way.
+Tags are special containers that you can use to organize your files, emails, and bookmarks.
+You can then use Tabbles to find, sort and share your data in a totally new way.

 Organize, group, find, collaborate

 Cross-link files with concepts to produce a dynamic file-system: Tabbles allows you to organize files in a flexible way, without imposing a static folder structure.

 How many times, when producing or downloading a new file, have you wondered in which folder it is best to put the file, because there is more than one place where it makes sense to put it?
 And if you put it in one place, you will not find it if you later look in the other place, or if someone else looks for it in the other place.